rajveerb/lotus/README.md

 Above combination is powerful as it allows enables users to better reason about their pipeline’s performance, both at the level of preprocessing operations and their performance on hardware resource usage.

-To quickly navigate this repository - refer to our [Deep wiki](https://deepwiki.com/rajveerb/lotus) page created by Deviv.ai
+To quickly navigate this repository - refer to our [Deep wiki](https://deepwiki.com/rajveerb/lotus) page created by Devin.ai

 ## Cite Lotus